rsdoiel/antenna/archives/2025/science_and_technology_2025.24.md

 date: 2025-06-16, updated: 2025-06-16, from: The Register (UK I.T.
 News)

-<h4>But lose your code and it&#39;s gone for good</h4> <p>Windows 11 users in the European Economic Area will shortly receive a new Recall Export feature, allowing Recall snapshots to be shared with third-party apps and websites.…</p>
+<h4>But lose your code and it&#39;s gone for good</h4> <p><strong>Updated</strong>  Windows 11 users in the European Economic Area will shortly receive a new Recall Export feature, allowing Recall snapshots to be shared with third-party apps and websites.…</p>

 <br>